Watertown YMCA community center project costs go up to $27.5 million

 WATERTOWN — The cost of the Watertown Family YMCA’s downtown community and aquatics center project has jumped to $27.5 million, up from an earlier projection of $20 million.

-YMCA Executive Director Denise Young confirmed that the project’s costs have gone up, but still anticipates that construction in the former call center at 146 Arsenal St. will begin in April.
+YMCA Executive Director Denise Young confirmed that the project’s costs have gone up, but said construction in the former call center at 146 Arsenal St. is anticipated to begin in April.

 “We can still do everything we wanted to do,” she said.